 5.)
 Run a Long Run Every Week

 The long run is really the bread and butter of marathon training.
-Yes, you need all the other runs too, but the easy-paced long run is what is going to allow you to build your cardiovascular endurance that you’ll need to run 26.2 miles without stopping and also acclimate your legs to that kind of distance as well.
+Yes, you need all the other runs too, but the easy-paced long run is what is going to allow you to build your cardiovascular endurance that you’ll need to run 26.2 miles without stopping and also acclimate your muscles, tendons, ligaments and joints to that kind of distance as well.

 Plan on increasing your long run mileage by about 1-2 miles each week.
 You’ll also take a cutback week every 3-4 weeks.
 So it may look something like this: